w-yibo/R1-Compress/README.md

 # R1-Compress

+The official implementation of R1-Compress: Long Chain-of-Thought Compression via Chunk Compression and Search.

-code will be released soon...
+Code will be released soon...